ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 * The chosen name GROUPNAME is available to assign; and

-* If NAME\* matches with the group name pattern of N scope entries from the 'scope' claim in the stored Access Token for the Administrator, then the chosen group name GROUPNAME also matches with each of those name patterns.
+* If NAME\* matches with the group name pattern of N scope entries from the 'scope' claim in the stored Access Token for the Administrator, then the chosen group name GROUPNAME also matches with each of those group name patterns.

 The value of the status parameter 'rt' is set to "core.osc.gconf".
 The values of other parameters specified in the request are used as group configuration information for the newly created OSCORE group.
 For each parameter not specified in the request, the Group Manager MUST use default values as specified in {{default-values}}.